-There are three steps involved in using an external oscillator:
+There are two steps involved in using an external oscillator:

-- 1. Follow the procedure outlined in Chapter 2, Installation starting on Page 23 of this manual to connect an external oscillator to your EuroPak-15a enclosure. - Using the EXTERNALCLOCK command, select a standard oscillator and its operating frequency. - 3.
-Using the CLOCKADJUST command, disable the clocksteering process if external clocksteering is not used.
+- 1. Follow the procedure outlined in Chapter 2, Installation starting on Page 26 of this manual to connect an external oscillator to your EuroPak-15ab enclosure. - 2.
+Using the EXTERNALCLOCK command, select a standard oscillator and its operating frequency.